akashe/YoutubeSummarizer/README.md

    - Ideal when a video covers multiple topics of interest like "war", "AGI", "Psychology"; the app will produce summaries relevant to each topic.
 3. **Channel Summary**: If you don't have time to watch every video from your favorite channel, use our tool to generate a summary of all videos released in the past few weeks across multiple channels.
 A handy way to stay updated with what’s interesting.
 4. **Keyword Specific Channel Summary**: Tailor your channel summary based on specific topics of interest.
 For instance, if you are interested in "market fluctuation", get a precise summary of videos discussing this topic over the past weeks.
 Save your time and benefit from focused viewing.
+5. **Ask question about video**: Want to understand topics mentioned in the video, just ask the bot to answer it for you.
+6. **Create clips**: Create smaller video clips from video for general summary of the video or you can ask to create clips for specific topics also.

 ### Obtain your OpenAI API key
 This application uses OpenAI models.
 To use the app, you need an API key.